-Whether that describes your experience or not, without a doubt there are flavors from childhood that bring you comfort.
-Maybe it was sugary cereal that turned the milk pink as you watched Rocko’s Modern Life, tater tots dunked in ketchup or creamy, bright orange mac and cheese.
+Whether that describes your experience, without a doubt, there are flavors from childhood that bring you comfort.
+Maybe it was sugary cereal that turned the milk pink as you watched Rocko’s Modern Life; tater tots dunked in ketchup while you did your homework; or creamy, bright orange mac and cheese stirred up by a sibling.
 Sweet or savory, we remember those flavors and textures forever, no matter how long it’s been since we had them.

 If you find yourself craving those foods right now as we experience the COVID-19 pandemic, you’re not alone.
 “We tend to want those foods because we’re in a stress response, and we want something that’s going to turn off the pain,” says clinical psychologist Dr. Sandra Scheinbaum, founder and CEO of the Functional Medicine Coaching Academy.
 “We associate it with immediate pleasure.
 It allows you to divert your attention.
 If you’re scared or anxious or in pain, you’re experiencing that as a physical sensation.
 Maybe it feels like your brain is on overload, or you feel muscle tightness.
 It’s almost a reflex to reach for those foods; you know certain tastes are going to be instantly pleasing.”

 You already know eating those foods isn’t a great idea in everyday life — but that’s even more true right now.
 “Sugar weakens the immune system,” Dr. Scheinbaum says, noting that aside from sweet foods, other favorites like pizza and pasta that are heavy in refined carbohydrates turn to sugar in your system.
 Avoiding sugar and carby foods is essential because “we want to be the worst possible host for the virus,” she says.

 We channeled our inner child and found some healthier alternatives for some of the most tempting nostalgic foods — some that you can buy, others you make yourself using simple ingredients.